Display screen equipment (DSE)

 Where staff members report health problems associated with the use of DSE, which continue after adjustments has been taken, and / or staff are absent due to DSE related work; managers are to refer the staff member to Occupational Health.

-Managers can refer to the information found within the below reference guide if they are considering a staff members request to safely work from home and to support staff members that do so.
+Line managers can refer to the information found within the below reference guide if they are considering an employee request to safely work from home and to support employees that do so.
 The processes listed within the guide will be reviewed periodically to align with changes in process and services as they develop:

 When due, Portable Appliance Testing for electrical DSE equipment used at home must be undertaken.
-Staff members will need to return electrical items to the office / Campus ready for the date of PAT.
+Employees will need to return electrical items to the office / Campus ready for the date of PAT.

-DSE Users are required to regularly check that university owned DSE electrical items (particularly cables) are free from damage before use.
+DSE users are required to regularly check that university owned DSE electrical items (particularly cables) are free from damage before use.
 A simple visual check each day can help to highlight any damage.
 Ensure the wall power socket is switched off before checking cables.
-Damaged electrical equipment should not be used and returned to the university for replacement.
+Damaged electrical equipment should not be used and returned to us for replacement.

 To prevent the overload of electrical sockets; keep the number of electrical DSE items used to a minimum when working from home and switch off and unplug electrical items when they are not being used.
 Avoid charging electrical items overnight.
 Try to keep your workstation paper free and ensure drinks and fluids are kept away from power sources and electrical items.